MUSTAFA-Hamzawy/MUSTAFA-Hamzawy/README.md

 </strong></li>

 <li><strong>
-Software engineering student at Faculty of Engineering, Cairo University.
+Software Engineer with a Bachelor's degree in Computer Engineering from Cairo University.
 </strong></li>

 <li><strong>